 Town & Country Credit Union parked this antique toy car in its parking lot to promote a United Way charity auction (attendees could bid on the car, among other things).
 While this stunt is only being used for charity in this example here, it’s not hard to see how something like it could easily be adapted for an auto loan promo: “Tired of driving around your old jalopy?
 Ask about a new car loan inside.”

 Piece of Cake

 A delicious way for the staff at a Regions Bank branch to say “thanks” to a customer.
 It doesn’t look like something Regions has institutionalized on a broad level across the bank, but there’s no reason they couldn’t.
-There’s all sorts of ways for financial marketers to bake yummy ideas like this into their campaigns.

 If your offer is so complicated that it takes eight square inches — over a third of your ad space — to deliver the terms and conditions, one of these things needs to happen: 1) you need to find a new lawyer to write your legalese, 2) your compliance person needs to switch to decaf, and/or 3) you should just scrub the promotion entirely. *See this article here for details.

 Granted, outdoor advertising is a tricky medium.
 But that’s no excuse for these two bank billboards.
 Worthington is playing off a cultural insecurity shared by many women, “Does this ____ make my butt look big.”
 Maybe in Texas, where Worthington is based, the size of one’s ____ makes a difference.
 Even then, it’s wasted space.
 It’s narcissistic, and conveys nothing about the organization, nor financial services, nor the benefits of choosing Worthington.